malithj/scaling-book/applied-training.md

 {% details Click here for the answer, once you've thought about it! %}

 **Answer**: Now that we're allowing ourselves to do sequence/context parallelism as well, we can scale up way more.
 First let's calculate our per-device batch size.
 If we do 8960-way FSDP, we end with a per-TPU batch size of `4 * 1024 * 1024 / 8960 = 468 tokens`.
-We know from the previous section that we become ICI-bound by FSDP when $$\text{per device batch size} < 2550 / n_\text{axes}$$.
+We know from the previous section that we become ICI-bound by FSDP when $$\text{per device batch size} < 2550 / M_X$$.
 Since we can dedicate 3 axes here with a full 3D pod, this would give us a lower bound of 850, which we're well below. **So the answer is no, even with 3 axes.
 We would be solidly communication-bound.**

 {% enddetails %}